Putting It Together: Which Rule Applies?

 Exam Tip: Gotchas

-- The hold recommendation starts a fresh Reg BI or Rule 2111 analysis.
+- The hold recommendation starts a fresh Reg BI or suitability analysis.
 The rep who says "yes, stay in" two years after an unsolicited purchase is now the source of a recommendation.
 The customer's current profile controls, and failure to verify the current profile is the recurring enforcement theme in hold cases.

 What are the key decision-map takeaways for suitability rules?